axvr/cereal/README.md

 # Cereal

+**Unmaintained**: this library is no longer maintained because both Java and the library this wrapped had limitations which prevented me from building what I wanted it for.
+If you would like to maintain it, please send me an email.

+---

 _**Note: this library is a work in progress and the API is likely to change.**_

 A simple library for [serial port communication][serial] with Clojure.